cs3org/reva/changelog/unreleased/fix-siteacc.md

-Fix: Site accounts contact form
+Bugfix: Site accounts contact form

 This PR fixes a minor bug in the site accounts service that prevented the contact form from working.